tweag/rules_haskell/README.md

 ## For `rules_haskell` developers

+### Saving common command-line flags to a file

+If you find yourself constantly passing the same flags on the command-line for certain commands (such as `--host_platform` or `--compiler`), you can augment the [`.bazelrc`](./.bazelrc) file in this repository with a `.bazelrc.local` file.
+This file is ignored by Git.

 ### Reference a local checkout of `rules_haskell`

 When you develop on `rules_haskell`, you usually do it in the context